Stimulus check round 2: Where we stand on more relief money for Americans

 When asked how much the payment might be, Trump said, “You’ll find out about it.
 You’ll find out.”
 Trump added that he thought the relief funds would receive bipartisan support and could be announced “over the next couple of weeks.”

-“It is going to happen, it’s just not going to happen yet,” Oklahoma Republican Sen. Jim Inhofe recently told Nexstar Media Group Washington D.C. correspondent Anna Wiernicki.
+“It is going to happen, it’s just not going to happen yet,” Oklahoma Republican Sen. Jim Inhofe recently told Washington D.C. correspondent Anna Wiernicki.

 The Senator says the idea of a second stimulus check filled two-hours of discussion at this week’s Senate Republican luncheon.
 He added lawmakers are supportive but are still working on the details.